typeclasses/haskell-phrasebook/readme.md

 ## Nix dependency versions

-Run `./update-versions` to update the dependency hashes in `versions.json` to their latest commits.
-The JSON data is then used by `versions.nix`.
+Run `./tools/update-versions` to update the dependency hashes in `tools/versions.json` to their latest commits.
+The JSON data is then used by `tools/versions.nix`.
 This system is described in Vaibhav Sagar's blog post, [*Quick and Easy Nixpkgs Pinning*][vaibhav].

   [install]:
     https://nixos.org/nix/manual/#chap-installation